-Lectins are a family of proteins found in almost all foods, especially legumes and grains.
-Some people argue that lectins cause increased gut permeability and may drive autoimmune diseases.
-While it’s true that certain lectins are toxic and cause harm when consumed in excess, they’re easy to get rid of through cooking.
-This article will tell you everything you need to know about lectins.
+Lectins are a family of proteins found in the majority of foods, but are particularly prevalent in legumes and grains.
+Many people are unaware of lectins.
+Among those that are aware, many think that lectins can cause leaky gut and may contribute to autoimmune diseases.
+While certain lectins are indeed toxic, they’re also easy to get rid of through cooking, sprouting or fermenting.
+In this article, we'll explore everything you need to know about lectins.

 What Are Lectins?

-Lectins are a type of protein that can bind to sugar.
-They are a diverse family of carbohydrate-binding proteins found in all plants and animals.
-While animal lectins play different roles in normal physiological functions, the role that plant lectins play is less clear.
-Research suggests that plant lectins seem to be involved in plants’ defenses against insects and other herbivores.
+Lectins are a type of protein that can bind to sugar (carbohydrates).
+In animals, lectins play important roles in physiological functions.
+In plants, lectins are involved in defenses against insects and other herbivores.

 Eating large amounts of certain types of lectins can damage the gut wall.
 This causes irritation that can result in symptoms like diarrhea and vomiting.
 It can also prevent the gut from absorbing nutrients properly.
 Luckily, there are several ways to reduce the lectin content of foods to make them safe to eat—namely boiling, sprouting and fermenting.